Presbyterian Church

 “We insert an advertisement from the Rev. Mr. Pinkerton, the excellent and amiable Minister of the Presbyterian Church in this City, offering a reward for the discovery of some unknown ruffians who have been in the habit of breaking the windows of that Church.
 This is an offence that calls for the vigilant exertions of every well-regulated member of society to put down – and we accordingly anticipate the exertions of the Magistrates and Ministers of all religious to co-operate with Mr Pinkerton in discovering the offenders, that they may be dealt with, so as to prevent a repetition of such a shameful outrage.”

-Rev. John Pinkerton died on December 21, 1840 at his house on Glentworth Streeeet.
-He was 72 years old and had ministered at the Presbyterian Church off Glentworth Street since it’s foundation.
-As there was not a separate Presbyterian graveyard in the city his remains were interred in St Munchin’s Church of Ireland graveyard.
+Rev. John Pinkerton died on December 21, 1840 at his house on Glentworth Street.
+He was 72 years old and had ministered at the Presbyterian Church off Glentworth Street since its foundation.
+As there was not a separate Presbyterian graveyard in the city, his remains were interred in St Munchin’s Church of Ireland graveyard.

-The original Presbyterian Church was sold to the printers George McKern and Sons Ltd. in 1904 who remain there to this day.
+The original Presbyterian Church was sold to the printers George McKern and Sons Ltd. in 1904 who remained there for over a hundred years.